Compare/Check Point Harmony / Avanan

 Cambrient vs.

-Check Point Harmony (Avanan).
+Check Point Harmony, evolved.

-Emails between Harmony customers bypass BOTH Harmony AND Microsoft Defender
+Emails between Harmony customers bypass both Harmony and Microsoft Defender

 The safelisting problem that creates a blind spot.

 To prevent mail loops, Harmony must safelist its own server IP addresses in Microsoft's mail flow.
-This means emails sent from one Harmony customer to another bypass both Microsoft's Exchange Online Protection AND Harmony's own filtering.
+This means emails sent from one Harmony customer to another bypass both Microsoft's Exchange Online Protection and Harmony's own filtering.
 An attacker who also subscribes to Harmony can send phishing emails to any other Harmony customer completely unfiltered.

 Attacker (Harmony customer)